-Baird's Sandpiper, which migrates mostly to the west of the checklist area, hence is more common in Sw.
-Louisiana, is found on damp short-grass fields or on mudflats, sometimes quite near the gulf beach.
+Baird's Sandpiper, which migrates mostly to the west of the checklist area, is more common in SW.
+Louisiana.
+It may be found on damp short-grass fields or on mudflats, sometimes actually on the gulf beach.
 In part because it is less frequently encountered than the other peeps, Baird's is perhaps the most frequently mis-identified, and certainly poses a non-trivial identification problem.
-Baird's is very long-winged (wing tips extending beyond the tail), awareness of which fact can forestall most of these identification difficulties.
-It is buffy on the breast, like a Least Sandpiper, but larger, longer billed, is dark-legged, has a pale face, and its back is scaly or blotchy.
+Baird's is very long-winged (wing tips extending beyond the tail), awareness of which fact can forestall most of these identification difficulties (leaving only White-rumped as a possibility, and they are not easily confused).
+It is buffy on the breast, like a Least Sandpiper--but larger, longer billed-- is dark-legged, has a pale face, and its back is scaly or blotchy.
 It has a rather horizontal carriage and a tail with very little white on the sides.
 The call resembles that of the Least, but is more nearly a "kriip."
+In a typical year there may no, or a best one or two, records from SE Louisiana.